Checklist to prepare 4-H animal project facilities for winter weather

 Ten items to check for and do before winter weather arrives when you have or are getting 4-H animal projects.

-Michigan State University Extension offers this checklist to determine if you are ready for cold weather for your next animal project.
+Michigan State University Extension provides this checklist to determine if you are ready for cold weather for your project animals.

 • Barn is clean.
-Manure and bedding move easier when it’s not frozen.
-Use the warmer, fall weather to clean the barn and even spread manure if able in your area.
+Manure and dirty bedding are easier to remove when they’re not frozen.
+Use the warmer, fall weather to clean the barn (and even spread manure if you’re able to do so in your area).

 • Barn is disinfected.
-Your barn must be clean before you disinfect.
-This is probably the single most important part because a disinfectant will only sanitize a clean area.
-Simple disinfectants such as a diluted bleach can be used in a sprayer to clean floors, walls and equipment.
-One important reminder is to allow the facility time to dry before bedding or using the area.
+Once your barn is clean, simple disinfectants such as diluted bleach can be used in a sprayer to clean floors, walls and equipment.
+One important reminder is to allow the facility time to dry before adding bedding to the area or placing animals there.

 • Fair supplies are unloaded and unpacked.
 Many youth will exhibit animal projects throughout spring and summer at local fairs and shows.
-When done with events, many will forget to unpack the show supplies.
+When done with these events, it can be easy to forget to unpack the show supplies.
 Some supplies can freeze in cold weather and create even more of a mess.
-Other supplies may have some mildew on them if left out in cold weather.
-Doing a quick check of supplies may help you prevent cleanup in spring.
+Other supplies may produce mildew if left out in cold weather.
+Doing a quick check of supplies can help you prevent cleanup in spring.

 • Feeders and water pails are cleaned.
-Two areas are continually used by livestock on a daily basis: feeders and waterers.
-Use a brush to help clean the feeders and break apart any remains or stains to the pails.
-Take the cleaning one step further by disinfecting.
-Once the disinfecting agent has had time to dry, thoroughly wash with water to alleviate any undesirable taste and remove the chemical.
+Two areas continually used by livestock on a daily basis are feeders and waterers.
+Use a brush to clean the feeders and break apart any stains to the water pails, then take the cleaning one step further by disinfecting.
+Once the disinfecting agent has had time to dry, thoroughly wash with water and dish soap to alleviate any undesirable taste and remove the chemical.

 • Water supply is ready for cold weather.
-If you have animals now, heaters should be in place in water tanks and other resources ready to help deal with frozen water.
-With electric heaters, make sure there is no way animals can get ahold of the cord and that there is no stray electricity in the water.
-If you don’t currently have animals, drain and unhook water lines, buckets, etc. to prevent freezing.
+Heaters should be in place in water tanks and you should have other resources ready to help with frozen water if you currently have animals.
+With electric heaters, make sure there is no way animals can get ahold of the cord and there is no stray electricity in the water.
+If you don’t currently have animals, drain and unhook water lines, buckets, etc., to prevent freezing.
 Don’t forget to drain hoses!

 • Bedding supply is ready.
-Bedding is a way to help animals regulate their body temperature.
+Bedding is helpful for animals to regulate their body temperature.
 Bedding varies greatly by species and should be appropriate for the age of the animal.

 • Rodent traps are in place (if needed).
 Rodents often travel inside, becoming more noticeable in the winter weather.
 Setting traps in fall and checking them regularly will help you better monitor your rodent population and prevent potential contamination concerns.